erizov/Professor/semester_7/lecture_45_blockchain_fundamentals/proof_of_stake/README.md

 ### Short Description

-A consensus mechanism where validators are chosen based on the amount of cryptocurrency they stake, rather than computational work.
+A consensus mechanism where validators are chosen based on the amount of cryptocurrency they stake, than computational work.
 Addresses energy consumption, scalability, and centralization in blockchain networks.
 Example: Ethereum 2.0 selecting validators based on staked ETH amount, with higher stakes increasing selection probability.
 Operates by validators locking cryptocurrency as stake, being randomly selected to propose blocks, and losing stake if they validate incorrectly.

 **Key Characteristics:**
 - **Time Complexity**: Varies